Zilvaro/digitalz-campaign/README.md

 ## 1.2 Users
 [Go to the top](#table-of-contents)

-**Emily** : 24 years old marketing executive responsable for the remote sales and marketing campaign.
+**Emily** : 24 years old marketing executive responsible for the remote sales and marketing campaign.
 One of her objectives is to maximize the active participation of the program users and collect significant information for brand managers.

 **Grace** : 39 years old Sales Strategy director who is overseeing marketing spend and wants to push sales via business tasks, but at the same maintain program fun and interesting to the retail with mixing-in the educational tasks.

 <a name="color-scheme"></a>
-## 1.3 Color Scheme
+## 1.3 Colour Scheme
 [Go to the top](#table-of-contents)

-For the color scheme, the idea was to keep clean-white texts with highlighting some important points and drawing attention to errors or wrong inputs.
+For the colour scheme, the idea was to keep clean-white texts with highlighting some important points and drawing attention to errors or wrong inputs.

   - General text, White-normal [\033[0;37m\].
   - Descriptive highlight, Blue [\033[1;34m\], used in Welcome/Overview section to highlight available report types.
   - Report highlight, Cyan [\033[1;36m\], used to draw attention to important elements in the analysis
-  - Wrong input, Red [\033[1;31m\], for indicationg the Error in process where the user has to take another action.
+  - Wrong input, Red [\033[1;31m\], for indicating the Error in process where the user has to take another action.
   - Splash text, Green [\033[1;32m\], to create a wow effect.